-- ➤ Bacteria and viruses, which are accidentally introduced into a well or the plumbing and pipes of a home, can most of the time be eliminated, thus providing safer water.
-The bacteria that can be eliminated include the total coliform and fecal coliform bacteria which water supplies and health departments run laboratory tests for. - ➤ The odors and staining caused by iron, manganese, and sulfur can be reduced and sometimes eliminated through routine well disinfection, resulting in clearer, better tasting and appealing water for you and your family. - The cost of water treatment is often reduced, since iron and sulfur bacteria release iron, manganese, and hydrogen sulfide gas (rotten egg smell) as waste products.
-Water treatment equipment repairs and water treatment chemical usage may be lowered. - ➤ The useful life of the well can be extended, reducing the possibility of costly well rehabilitation and prolonging or preventing the need for eventual well replacement.
+- Bacteria and viruses, which are accidentally introduced into a well or the plumbing and pipes of a home, can most of the time be eliminated, thus providing safer water.
+The bacteria that can be eliminated include the total coliform and fecal coliform bacteria, for which water supplies and health departments assess by laboratory tests. - > The odors and staining caused by iron, manganese, and sulfur can be reduced and sometimes eliminated through routine well disinfection, resulting in clearer, better tasting and more appealing water for you and your family. - > The cost of water treatment is often reduced, since iron and sulfur bacteria release iron, manganese, and hydrogen sulfide gas (rotten egg smell) as waste products.
+Water treatment equipment repairs and water treatment chemical usage may be lowered. - The life of the well can be extended, reducing the possibility of costly well rehabilitation and prolonging or preventing the need for eventual well replacement.
 The useful life of the pump, pressure tank, and piping is also increased.
-Iron and sulfur bacteria can make water more acidic, resulting in corrosion of metal parts. - Flow restrictions created by bacterial growths add to the stresses placed on the pump.
-The cost to pump water is reduced by minimizing bacteria slimes, which plug the aquifer and piping. - Routine well inspections during regular well disinfections allow problems with a well to be found early before those problems become serious.
-Repairs made early cost less and help protect your water source. - ➤ Routine well disinfection is an inexpensive process that most well owners can do themselves for a few dollars and a couple of hours of work.
+Iron and sulfur bacteria can make water more acidic, resulting in corrosion of metal parts. - > Flow restrictions created by bacterial growths add to the stresses placed on the pump.
+The cost to pump water is reduced by minimizing bacteria slimes, which plug the aquifer and piping system.
+The pump doesn't have to work as hard, so electrical costs are sometimes minimized. - Routine well inspections during regular well disinfections allow problems with a well to be found early before those problems become serious.
+Repairs made early cost less and help protect your water source. - Routine well disinfection is an inexpensive process that most well owners can do themselves for a few dollars and a couple of hours of work.
 The disinfectant, straight chlorine laundry bleach, can be bought at the local grocery store.